 Yes, if you have been charged for any damage to your room, suite, or apartment, you will receive an email from Housing & Residential Life.

-I have reviewed my RIC form and the damage price list, and I still have questions.
+I have reviewed my RIC form, and I still have questions.

 Specific questions about your move-out inspection should be directed to your Residence Hall Director or House Assistant Dean.